derickayala25/ticket-lifecycle/README.md

 <b>Closing out the ticket</b></br>
 Karen responds that everything's working correctly.
 John confirms receipt of the message and proceeds to close the ticket.
-In order to do this, he will change the <b>Ticket Status</b> from `Open (current)` to `Closed`.
+In order to do this, he will write a response to Karen, change the <b>Ticket Status</b> from `Open (current)` to `Closed`.
 Then he will click on the orange `Post Reply` button.

 <p>